Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/gettingstartednew.md

    ![Lab Validation](media/lab-validation.png)

+1. If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.

 ## Lab Duration Extension

 1. To extend the duration of the lab, kindly click the **Hourglass** icon in the top right corner of the lab environment.